wesleyZero/fillit_42SiliconValley/README.md

 #### How did this coding school work?
 At 42 you were not allowed to use almost any libraries whatsoever.
 You had to build everything from scratch.
 42 had no in-person instructors, it was a self taught school.

-## Project Description
+## Description

-[PDF Instructions](https://github.com/wesleyZero/fillit_42SiliconValley/blob/main/fillit.pdf), [Logic Flow Chart](https://github.com/wesleyZero/fillit_42SiliconValley/blob/main/42SV_fillit/Fillit_FLOWCHART.pdf), and [Header File](https://github.com/wesleyZero/fillit_42SiliconValley/blob/main/42SV_fillit/fillit.h) to see all of the functions neccessary for the program.
+To see the school's project instructions read the [PDF Instructions](https://github.com/wesleyZero/fillit_42SiliconValley/blob/main/fillit.pdf).
+To see my logic, see the [Logic Flow Chart](https://github.com/wesleyZero/fillit_42SiliconValley/blob/main/42SV_fillit/Fillit_FLOWCHART.pdf).
+For a list of (nearly) all functions check out the [Header File](https://github.com/wesleyZero/fillit_42SiliconValley/blob/main/42SV_fillit/fillit.h).
 The main function is located in the [fillit.c](https://github.com/wesleyZero/fillit_42SiliconValley/blob/main/42SV_fillit/fillit.c) file.

 ### Overview
 The program is based off the idea of 'Tetris' where you are given a set of 'tetriminos'.